Ahmad Ahmad: Cameroon to be awarded Chan 2020 | Goal.com

 Ahmad Ahmad: Cameroon to be awarded Chan 2020

-Cameroon will reportedly replace Ethiopia as host of the 2020 African Nations Championship (CHAN) finals.
+Cameroon will reportedly replace Ethiopia as hosts of the 2020 African Nations Championship (CHAN) finals.

 Ethiopia have withdrawn as hosts for the continental tournament, which exclusively features players from their respective national championships.